 Taking cues from its position in a busy public square, Tim Etchells fills the unique gallery space with a 12 metre-long neon piece that reads ‘For everything that is shown something is hidden’.
 The letters spelling out the phrase are only alternately illuminated, disrupting the text so that it is only partially visible on first sight.

-Etchells is constantly collecting language from around him: fragments overhead on the bus, in the street, in movies and in books.
+Etchells is constantly collecting language from around him: fragments overheard on the bus, in the street, in movies and in books.
 The phrase used in this new work is taken from James Bridle’s book ‘New Dark Age’, which explores both the transparency of electronic networks and the possibilities for subterfuge they create.
 Situated in the gallery space, the words playfully enact themselves: with just every other letter illuminated, the phrase is disrupted, presenting initially as a random assortment of letters.
 It is only on closer inspection, when both the illuminated and unlit letters are visible, that the text comes into focus and a new layer of meaning is apparent.

 At the planning stage of each new work, Etchells considers the transaction that takes place between the potential piece and its audience.
 In this project, he animates the public square at VITRINE and explores the implications of a work that is both seen and unseen.
 Occupying VITRINE’s impressive window space ‘For Everything That is Seen’ will be viewable 24-7, creating a dynamic relationship between the lit and unlit letters that changes throughout the day.